hsolgaard/zha-bindings-manager/README.md

 This helps diagnose an important class of problem that Binding Health cannot detect: a binding may be structurally correct while the receiving device's firmware does not implement the particular command sent by the controller.

-A completed scan can also be reviewed and shared with the public [`zha-device-capabilities`](https://github.com/hsolgaard/zha-device-capabilities) dataset.
+A completed scan can also be reviewed and shared with the public [`zigbee-capabilities`](https://github.com/hsolgaard/zigbee-capabilities) dataset — see [Explore device capabilities](#explore-device-capabilities) below.
 Shared records contain the manufacturer, model, firmware identity, endpoint cluster signature, and discovered command and attribute support.
 They deliberately exclude IEEE addresses, entity IDs, Home Assistant areas and binding data.

 Nothing is submitted automatically.
 The card prepares a GitHub issue for the user to review and submit using their own GitHub account.

 The physical-load annotation is saved **in the current browser only**.
 It is not written to Home Assistant and does not automatically follow you to another browser or device.

+### Explore device capabilities

+The **Zigbee Capability Explorer** view answers what a device can actually do, using evidence from real scans shared by the community rather than manufacturer claims or trial and error.

+- **Explore my devices** cross-references your own ZHA devices against the community dataset.
+Confirmed commands are grouped under a plain-English capability heading (for example, *Brightness control*) instead of a flat list of raw ZCL command names.
+Each device carries a confidence indicator — Single observation, Repeated observation, Strong evidence or Conflicting evidence — reflecting how much evidence actually backs it.
+- **Search database** filters the full dataset by manufacturer, model, cluster, command, attribute or firmware, using dropdowns populated from whatever the dataset actually contains.
+Useful before buying a device, not only after.
+- **Compare firmware** shows exactly what changed between two firmware versions of the same model, command by command.
+- If the community has confirmed a newer firmware than the one your device reports, this is flagged directly against your device — the card only ever states what has been *observed*, never what a manufacturer calls "latest."
+- From the exploded device view, **Check supported commands** followed by the **Compare My Device** panel runs the same firmware comparison against your own live scan, without leaving that dialog.
+- An **Interesting so far** panel highlights a small number of factual observations from the dataset — the most-confirmed device, a device whose capabilities genuinely differ by firmware version, the newest contribution.
+It deliberately excludes manufacturer-level comparisons or percentages; the dataset isn't yet large enough to support that kind of claim reliably.

+Coverage is limited to devices someone has scanned and shared.
+A missing or empty result means no submission exists yet, not that a device is incapable of something.

 ### Create and remove bindings